deschutes-tech-guild/techguild/README.md

+# Please note: this is now an archive as this site is no longer being used.

-# Deschutes Tech Guild Website
+## Deschutes Tech Guild Website

 ## Getting Started